AdvenPurple/webdriver-test/README.md

 - Validates that the cart is currently empy
 - Selects an item ( a helmet )
 - Adds the item to the shopping cart
-- Validates that the is indeed one item added to to the shopping cart list (as in one *li* item to the *ul*)
+- Validates that there is indeed one item added to to the shopping cart list (as in one *li* item to the *ul*)
+- Validates that the item's quantity is also just one
 - Validates that this item is the correct one ( the helmet )

 ## Contents